Declaration of Variables, procedure arguments and Constants

 Toolbar: Declare Constant

-In a similar way to the Variable Builder above constants may be added using the Constant Builder toolbar button Constant Builder.
-Constants are often used for filepaths and object names, so a logical next step is to insert the constant value using the Name insertion feature
+In a similar way to the Variable Builder above constants may be added using the Constant Builder. toolbar button Constant Builder Constants are often used for filepaths and object names, so a logical next step is to insert the constant value using the Name insertion feature